Causes and solutions for MySQL 8.0 to 5.7 replication stopping due to a utf8mb4_0900_ai_ci error.

 DB2MySQL5.7replica

-If you configure a configuration where the source is MySQL 8.0 and the replica is MySQL 5.7, the following error will occur and replication will stop.
+When configuring a system where the source is MySQL 8.0 and the replica is MySQL 5.7, the following error occurs and replication stops.

 utf8mb4_0900_ai_ci